ihyajb/actions-discord-git-webhook/README.md

 ### `censor_username`

 Censor username with by only showing the first and last character.
-For example, `j...y` as `ihyajb`.
+For example, `i...b` as `ihyajb`.

 ### `repo_name`